Mitsubishi 3000GT: North American market

 In North America, both the Mitsubishi 3000GT as well as the Dodge Stealth were available.
 Two different powertrains were offered on the 3000GT while the Stealth had three different options.
 The base 3-door hatchback Stealth came equipped with a 3.0-liter 12-valve SOHC V6 engine producing 164 HP at 5,500rpm.
 The base 3000GT and SL model and the Dodge Stealth ES and R/T model came equipped with a 3.0-liter DOHC V6 engine producing 222 HP.
-The VR-4 and R/T Turbo came equipped with a twin turbocharged 3.0-liter DOHC V6 engine producing 300 HP at 5,500 rpm.
-A 5-speed manual transmission was standard and a 4-speed automatic was an option on all models except the turbocharged variants.
+The VR-4 (Viscous Realtime 4WD) and R/T Turbo came equipped with a twin turbocharged 3.0-liter DOHC V6 engine producing 300 HP at 5,500 rpm.
+A 5-speed Getrag 440 manual transmission was standard and a 4-speed INVECS automatic was an option on all models except the turbocharged variants.
 The 3000GT SL and Stealth R/T included an electronically controlled suspension as well as other features such as anti-lock brakes and automatic climate control while the turbocharged models further added performance options such as permanent 4-wheel drive, 4-wheel steering, limited-slip differential, active aerodynamics and came with Z rated 17-inch tires.